After the deadline, but within 30 days

 The IRS is accustomed to changing rules year-to-year, sometimes even in the middle of the current tax season!
 This is why having the most accurate information about the IRS requirements and deadlines for filing any Form 1099 is essential.
 Use reliable tax software to e-file your forms and stay updated on any changes in regulations or deadlines.

-Form 1099s must be distributed to the recipient on or before January 31st
+Form 1099 & W-2G must be distributed to the recipient on or before February 2nd

-Form 1099s must be e-filed directly to the IRS on or before April 1st
+Form 1099 & W-2G must be e-filed directly to the IRS on or before March 31st

 Note: If the filing deadline lands on a Saturday, Sunday, or legal holiday, the due date will automatically be extended to the following business day.